VatomInc/vatom-spaces-token-gating/README.md

 - After making code changes, refresh the page

 > **Note:** You can only sideload plugins in a space you are the owner of.

+## Using the plugin (Version 0)
+- Open the plugin menu
+- Find the token gating plugin (which should be sideloaded)
+- Open settings panel
+- Input the relevant details (Vatom ID is mandatory)

+**Note** Currently only able to use Vatom ID.
+However, other fields will speed up API query.
+**Note** Admins by design.
+Will bypass entry denial.
+A popup will be displayed to notify user of this.

 ## Publishing the plugin
 - Run: `npm run publish`